Twenty Ten (album): Singles

 "Who's That Girl" was released on 5 November 2010 and was Twenty Tens only single in Australia.
-It reached number one on the ARIA Singles Chart and was the second highest selling Australian artist single in 2010, and the fifth highest selling one in 2011.Top 50 Australian Artist Singles 2011.
+It reached number one on the ARIA Singles Chart, Sebastian's fifth of six number one singles in Australia.
+It was the second highest selling Australian artist single in 2010, and the fifth highest selling one in 2011.Top 50 Australian Artist Singles 2011.
 Australian Recording Industry Association.
 Archived from the original on 2 February 2012.
-It won the Highest Selling Single ARIA Award in 2011 and achieved 5× platinum certification in 2014.
-This was his fifth of six number one singles and Sebastian is currently the only Australian male artist in Australian music history to achieve six number one singles, and he is third overall for all Australian acts.
-Only Kylie Minogue and Delta Goodrem have more.
-"Who's That Girl" also reached number one and platinum certification in New Zealand, his second number one single there.
+It won the Highest Selling Single ARIA Award in 2011 and achieved 6× platinum certification in 2023.
+"Who's That Girl" also reached number one and 2× platinum certification in New Zealand, his second number one single there.

-"Like It Like That" was released to radio in New Zealand as Twenty Tens second single there in early 2011, and peaked at number 30 on the New Zealand Singles Chart and achieved gold certification.
+"Like It Like That" was released to radio in New Zealand as Twenty Tens second single there in early 2011, and peaked at number 30 on the New Zealand Singles Chart and achieved gold certification..
+RadioScope New Zealand.
+Archived from the original on 24 July 2011.
+Retrieved 15 January 2012.